 Welcome to the Denver Lab!
 We investigate the basic processes of life from diverse perspectives.
-Current interests range from genome evolution to symbiosis dynamics to the intersections of scientific and Buddhist philosophies.
-We study nematodes, anemones, phage, and trees.
-High-throughput DNA sequencing, bioinformatics, and microscopy are our favorite tools.
-All research is highly collaborative.
-We value team harmony and happiness in our path to productive science.
+Research interests range from genome evolution to symbiosis dynamics to the intersections of scientific and Buddhist thinking.
+Current projects focus on parasitic nematodes and sacred Bodhi trees.
+Recent Denver lab research articles can be found here.

 01 Jun 17 Emily successfully defends her PhD!
 Congratulations to Dr. Bellis!!!

 20 Apr 17 Ian is selected as a Fulbright US Student scholar!
 He will work in Norway next year on a microbial ecology project.
 News story here.

 01 Feb 17 The lab is awarded an Agricultural Research Foundation grant to study the genetic diversity and distribution of Wolbachia symbionts in nematodes.
 Woot!

 18 Nov 16 Emily awarded a grant from the Coral Reef Alliance to answer this question: